xying21/ckb_sdk/docs/gosdk/quickstart.md

 1. Assign the lock args of Alice to **Block Assembler Lock Arg** in the Edit Chain form on Tippy explorer and save the changes.
 2. Restart the CKB node and start the CKB miner on the Tippy dashboard.

+For more information about CKB accounts and capacity, see [CKB Accounts and Capacity](https://cryptape.github.io/lumos-doc/docs/reference/ckbaccount).

 ## Install Go

 import Tabs from '@theme/Tabs';